GLOBAL MARKETS-Stocks, euro fall on German debt crisis comments

 * Graphic on cargoes http://reut.rs/2lAFOF1 (Updates to add graphic)

-* Government debt rises as remarks rekindle safe-haven bid (Adds fresh prices)
+* Government debt rise as remarks rekindle safe-havens (Adds opening of U.S. markets, changes byline, dateline; previous LONDON)

 By Herbert Lash

-NEW YORK, Oct 17 Global stocks and the euro fell on Monday after Germany dashed expectations of a breakthrough to the euro zone debt crisis at a highly anticipated upcoming summit of the European Union.
+NEW YORK, Oct 17 Global stocks wavered and the euro fell on Monday after Germany dashed expectations of a breakthrough to the euro zone debt crisis at a highly anticipated weekend summit of the European Union.

-German Finance Minister Wolfgang Schaeuble said that even though European governments would adopt a five-point platform to address the two-year-old crisis, a definitive solution would not be reached at the Oct.
-23 summit.
-[ID:nL5E7LH1GL]
+While German Finance Minister Wolfgang Schaeuble said European governments would adopt a five-point platform to address the two-year-old crisis, he said a definitive solution would not be reached at the summit [ID:nL5E7LH1GL]

-The remarks took the wind out of recent optimism that had sparked a rally in global stocks of more than 10 percent in just nine days and had pushed benchmark 10-year U.S. Treasury debt yields to post their best three-week advance since late December.
+The remarks took the wind out of recent optimism that led global stocks to rally more than 10 percent in just nine days and pushed benchmark 10-year U.S. Treasury debt yields to post their best three-week advance since late December.

-Shares in Europe and the United States retreated and crude oil extended losses.
-The euro slid from a one-month high against the U.S. dollar touched earlier in the global session, falling 0.9 percent to $1.3756.
+European shares retreated, crude oil extended losses and Wall Street opened lower.
+The euro fell from a one-month high against the U.S. dollar, sliding 0.8 percent to $1.3787.

 "There's nothing but uncertainty in Europe," said David Ader, head of government bond strategy at CRT Capital in Stamford, Connecticut.

-Still, some investors said that EU leaders had made progress in moving to contain the sovereign debt, suggesting markets might rebound.
+Some investors pointed out that EU leaders were further on the road to containing the sovereign debt than they had been, suggesting markets might rebound.

 "Although there is still uncertainty surrounding what might ultimately come out of the euro zone, we are infinitely closer to something concrete than we were over the last several weeks," said Brad Bechtel, managing director at Faros Trading LLC in Stamford, Connecticut.
-(Reporting by Edward Krudy, Gertrude Chavez-Dreyfuss and Nick Olivari in New York; Ikuko Kurahone and Joanne Frearson in London; Writing by Herbert Lash; Editing by Leslie Adler)
+(Reporting by Edward Krudy, Gertrude Chavez-Dreyfuss and Nick Olivari in New York and Ikuko Kurahone and Joanne Frearson in London; Writing by Herbert Lash; Editing by Chizu Nomiyama)

 * Graphic on cargoes http://reut.rs/2lAFOF1 (Updates to add graphic)